tatsu-lab/stanford_alpaca/README.md

     --fsdp_transformer_layer_cls_to_wrap 'LLaMADecoderLayer' \
     --tf32 True
 ```

+### Warning
+`fsdp_transformer_layer_cls_to_wrap` must be set to the name of the specific decoder layer.
+The LLaMA Hugging Face PR is not stable.
+Earlier commits used the name `LLaMADecoderLayer` for their decoder layer (the commit hash our code is based on this).
+More recent commits use `LlamaDecoderLayer` (notice the small case difference).
+Not setting `fsdp_transformer_layer_cls_to_wrap` to the correct name will lead to drastic slowdowns in training.

+### Side notes

 The same script also works for OPT fine-tuning.
 Here's an example for fine-tuning OPT-6.7B